Weeki Wachee - City of Mermaids

 Yup, the Mermaid life ain't bad.
 They have only two natural enemies: thunderstorms, and the alligators that occasionally slip into the spring.
 Amorous dad 'n' grads are kept safely behind thick glass.

-November 2008: Weeki Wachee Springs is now a Florida State Park.
-The state plans to preserve and continue to stage the mermaid show for the public, with a permanent staff of around 15 mermaids and five mermen.
+Weeki Wachee Springs was threatened with closure in the early 2000s, but in November 2008 it became an official Florida State Park.
+The state, to its credit, has preserved and continued to stage the mermaid show for the public, with a permanent staff of around 15 mermaids and five mermen.